 Resumption of modest growth expected in 2014

-After a decline of 0.5 per cent in 2012 and 0.2 per cent in 2013 members on average expect a resumption of modest GDP-growth in 2013.
-Inflation is expected to fall to slightly below two per cent next year and further to 1.7 per cent in 2014.
-Compared to the ECB forecasts from December, this is a less pronounced decline of inflation,
+After a decline of 0.5 per cent in 2012 and 0.2 per cent in 2013 members on average expect a resumption of modest GDP growth in 2013.
+Inflation is expected to fall to 1.8 per cent this year and further to 1.7 per cent in 2014.
+Compared with the ECB staff forecasts from December, this is a less pronounced decline of inflation.

 Shadow Council macroeconomic forecasts